Smita1102/Atlas-of-Learning-Project/Readme.md

 Inside Term base Sqlite you will find choice.csv and question.csv which is used in Sqlite3 data base of Dep-Map Application

-for Dep-Map-Application Code reference visit url :https://github.com/Smita1102/Dep_Map_Application
+The above extracted term base is used as input in the Dep-Map-Application for developing the Atlas of Learning Model. for Dep-Map-Application Code reference visit url :https://github.com/Smita1102/Dep_Map_Application